EEP-202324/daw_proyecto_angular_servidor-MishoEEP/README.md

 5. Created GET method implementing TTD.
 6. Created POST method implementing TTD.
 7. Created findAll method that returns all schools when a list is required.
 TTD done, test passed.
+8. Implemented Pagination and Sorting (by rating - ascending).